Can You Put Leave-In Conditioner On Dry Hair?

 …suggest that this is a lighter leave-in that might do a good job of smoothing flyaways and frizz on low-porosity hair, even when applied to dry strands.

-We hope this helps you as you look for the right product!
+We hope this helps you find the right product!

 Applying Leave-In Conditioner To Dry Hair

-You figured out your hair type and got the right leave-in conditioner that will tackle your level of damage without over-weighing your hair.
+You figured out your hair type and got the right leave-in conditioner that will tackle your level of damage without weighing your hair down.

-Now you just need to make sure you know how to apply it on dry hair.
+Now you just need to make sure you know how to apply it to dry hair.

-It’s a little different than applying it on damp hair.
-Like we mentioned earlier, damp hair absorbs products better.
+It’s a little different than applying it to damp hair.
+As we mentioned earlier, damp hair absorbs products better.
 It is much easier to distribute leave-in conditioner evenly through wet hair.

 Less Is More

-When applying leave-in conditioner to dry hair, you need to work with smaller quantities of the product.
+When applying leave-in conditioner to dry hair, use smaller amounts.

 Start Slow

-Once you have the right amount of product in your hand, rub your hands together to spread the product over your hands in a thin layer.
+Once you have the right amount of product in your hands, rub them together to spread it in a thin layer.

 Focus On The Ends

-Rub your hands with the thin layer of leave-in conditioner over your hair starting at the bottom 2-3 inches, then slowly move up.
+Rub your hands with the thin layer of leave-in conditioner over your hair, starting at the bottom 2-3 inches and slowly moving up.

-Go through each section of hair, trying to spread the leave-in conditioner evenly from ends to mid-shaft.
+Go through each section of hair, spreading the leave-in conditioner evenly from the ends to the mid-shaft.
 Your hair is thirstiest at the ends, so this is where you want the majority of the leave-in conditioner to end up.

 The rest of the hair above your ends can benefit from a little bit of product, but avoid putting any of it close to your roots, especially if you have naturally oily hair.